ochotonida/some-assembly-required/README.md

 * `sound`: A sound event id.
 Changes the sound this item makes when added or removed from a sandwich.

 For some example ingredients, see the [default data pack](https://github.com/ochotonida/some-assembly-required/tree/1.21.1/src/generated/resources/data/some_assembly_required/some_assembly_required/ingredients).

+## Custom Spouting Recipes

+To allow fluids to be spouted onto sandwiches by Create's spouts, the `someassemblyrequired:sandwich_spouting` recipe type can be used.
+Recipes of this type have the following parameters:

+* `fluid`: The fluid to be spouted
+    * `type`: The type of fluid ingredient.
+Should be set to `"fluid_stack"` to match a fluid based on its ID.
+    * `amount`: The amount of fluid that should be consumed, in millibuckets.
+    * `fluid`: The ID of the fluid that should be spouted.
+* `result`: The result of the recipe
+    * `id` The ID of the item that should be deposited on the sandwich.
+The item will need to have an ingredient JSON associated with it in order for it to be rendered as a spread.

+For some examples, see the [default data pack](https://github.com/ochotonida/some-assembly-required/tree/1.21.1/src/generated/resources/data/someassemblyrequired/recipe/sandwich_spouting).